 Be ready to take your child’s picture by having your camera on and your settings set.
 You wouldn’t believe the number of folks who sauntered up to the waiting princess and fumbled around with their camera for what seemed like an eternity.
 If you are using the ship’s photographer, fine, but, again, think of the other families waiting and prepare yourself, please.

-Make sure your own personal princess also has all her needs for her photo too.
+Make sure your princess also has all her needs for her photo.
 We had a few people trying to “hold” spots in line while someone dashed back to the cabin for a tiara or a plush toy.
 There is a reason you were given a specific time on your ticket.
 Prepare your group before you arrive, and it will make the whole experience a lot less stressful.

 Check Your App or Daily Navigator